Pricing

 A summary of terms for each package

-Real Estate SPV (Single-Asset Syndication)
+Real Estate SPV (Single-Asset)

 Best for: a single property acquisition with one closing — the typical emerging-manager syndication